 Overnight Oats are a great way to consume more whole grains while getting the additional benefit of nuts and berries all in one.

 Do not use instant oats.
-Get raw, or steel cut oats.
+Get rolled, or steel cut oats.

 Add some berries and other hearty ingredients such as chia seeds, and almond butter for an awesome breakfast option that’s actually good for you.
 You may also add greek yogurt, which ties into our next recipe below.

 The oats contain a lot of fiber and are full of antioxidants, while berries are just the best fruit of all time.

 3. Yogurt Parfait with Hemp Seeds and Berries

 Greek yogurt has become very popular over the last several years and with good reason.
 It has twice the amount of protein as regular yogurt and also has a ton of other nutrients.